AndreiTuta/CV/Readme.md

 # Internships that I took during the summer time while I was back home in Romania:

  * **Junior Database Administrator**,06/16- 08/16, _Logika IT Solutions,Bucharest_ -
-Managed the database of one single client after 2 weeks\\ of training which consisted of an almost complete DBA course.
+ Manged the database of one single client after 2 weeks of training which consisted of an almost complete DBA course.

   * **Junior Database Administrator**,06/17 - 09/17,_Oracle Romania,Bucharest_ -
-      Managed a complete database installation
-      followed by the professional background of administration, development, security, performance, clustering, and high availability
+Managed the databases of 10 clients simultaneously.Created scripts for checking each client daily,saving up to 2 hours/day.

 # Hackathons
 ###### The second best source of fun that you can easily practice on a weekend just to relax